 Extortionate loans may also be a federal offense.
 Under 18 U.S.C.
 892, making extortionate extensions of credit is a federal crime, punishable by up to 20 years in prison and a fine.

-A prosecutor may presume an extension of credit was extortionate, depending on a number of factors.
+A prosecutor may presume an extension of credit was extortionate, or loan sharking, depending on a number of factors.
 Extortionate loans may be presumed where:

 - The loan was made with a finance charge in excess of 45% annually;